 This goal is unique to the Sacred Heart ethos.
 The oxymoron of “wise freedom” inspires our girls to be self-reflective, well-educated and free to choose who they want to be.
-We do not have a mold nor a stereotype, we respect and empower the individuality of each member of our community.
-Our school recognises the importance of teaching the girls the importance of self-beleif.
+We do not have a mould nor a stereotype, we respect and empower the individuality of each member of our community.
+Our school recognises the importance of teaching the girls the importance of self-belief.
 At Stuartholme we aim to encourage each girl to identify, develop and understand her own distinctive strengths and her own personal integrity.

 The topic of co-educational versus single sex education continues to be heavily debated by psychologists, scientists, journalists and graduates sharing their own experiences.
 Based on over 95 years of experience specialising in the education of girls, we believe there are many advantages to choosing an all-girls’ school.

 Each subject and activity offered at Stuartholme is available to every girl.
 There is no gender stereotyping, particularly with relation to subject selection and co-curricula offering.
 Every girl is able and encouraged to explore a career, or future in the area of her choice.

 Through the Sacred Heart Goal of a personal growth in an atmosphere of wise freedom, Stuartholme aims to empower the girls to think for themselves.
 We value the importance of well-informed and discerned opinions and encourage the girls to investigate and question conventional trains of thought.
 Risk taking and competitive traits are advantageous skills for leadership in many careers, and girls need to be in an uninhibited environment to allow these attributes to develop.